Pandemic adds time, cost to rebuild after Colo. wildfire

 Rebuilding is never easy or quick.
 Homeowners must deal with insurers, land surveyors, architects and more.
 But in Colorado and other states hit by natural disasters this year, the pandemic has injected extra uncertainty and created more obstacles.
 Shortages of workers and raw materials will make rebuilding slower and more expensive.

-“It’s going to take forever,” said Kelley Moye, a spokeswoman for the Colorado Association of Realtors.
+“It’s going to take forever,” said Kelly Moye, a spokesperson for the Colorado Association of Realtors.

 Even without a pandemic, it took nearly seven years to completely rebuild after a 2012 fire that destroyed hundreds of homes in Colorado Springs, and homebuilders are still finishing up work after a 2017 fire in Santa Rosa, Calif.